Jolak5/kanban-copy/todo-list/m2_interactive_list.md

 ### Project requirements

-- Add a new JavaScript files and import it as a module:
+- Add a new JavaScript file and import it as a module:
     - it will contain methods related to the status updates (`completed`: `true` / `false`).
 - Add event listener to the checkbox (`change`).
 - Update items object's value for `completed` key upon user actions.